China’s Energy Crisis Threatens Global Supply Chain

 Shanxi, China’s biggest coal-producing region, ordered its mines to raise annual output capacity by 55.3 million tons over the remainder of 2021.
 Furthermore, they are allowing mines that already hit annual production levels to go over their limits.
 Inner Mongolia, China’s #2 producer of coal, also received urgent notice from the region’s energy department to operate at higher capacities.
 While these ease coal shortages in the time being, they don’t completely alleviate current energy needs.

 Now, more than ever, companies are looking towards supply chain managers and risk forecasting tools to help stay on target with production.
-SiliconExpert’s new Supply Chain Add-on Module tracks industry-impacting news, analyzes the parts and components that are at-risk, and assigns a risk grade accordingly.
+SiliconExpert’s Supply Chain Risk Management tool tracks industry-impacting news, analyzes the parts and components that are at-risk, and assigns a risk grade accordingly.
 If a component is at risk, especially when sourced at a factory hit by China’s power regulations, it’s important to find alternatives from our extensive database of factories and part inventories.

-Learn More About SiliconExpert’s Supply Chain Add-on Module
+Learn More About SiliconExpert’s Supply Chain Risk Management Tool

 Don’t risk delaying your product delivery by months and up to a year, due to global supply chain issues.
 Gain access to industry-affecting news alerts, analyze the risk scores given to the parts that you source, and alternatives to getting components on time.